cs5581/CS684_Project/Test Plan/Test Plan.md

 - Manual test cases should be performed

 ## Responsibilities
-- We all will be working on test plan, test reports and test cases for the project.
+- Christopher will be working on Frontend/Backend mainly focusing on frontend
-- Each member of the team going to work on each and every concepts and collaborate with each other.
+- Erica will be working on Frontend/Backend mainly focusing on backend
-- We are going to help the other team members for completing the project.
+- Preyasha and Pooja will be documenting our test results and writing up test cases as we go.
 - If we face any challenges during the implementation of the application
   - Then, all four of us will try to solve those obstacles by contributing our time and effort.